logo

 Marketing with your Business Cards

-When marketing your business, don't forget how valuable your business card is!
-It's a mini brochure.
+Business cards can be great marketing tools.
+They can serve as mini-brochures and are still quite necessary.
 Most are fairly cheap, too, so spread them around.
 Make sure all your contact info is there--website, email, location, phone, etc. And, make sure it states what you do.
+A well-designed business card and these tips can help you promote your business.

-Always take plenty with you when networking--even if it's just your spouse's company picnic or a PTA meeting at school.
-Don't be obnoxious & force them on everyone, just give them to people you've chatted with.
+--Always take plenty with you when networking--even if it's just your spouse's company picnic or a PTA meeting at school.
+Don't be obnoxious & force them on everyone, just give them to people you've chatted with so you can stay in touch.

-If you print a “reference guide” on the back of your cards, they will add value.
+--If you print a “reference guide” on the back of your cards, they will add value.
 For example, if you are in the travel business, a list of 1-800 numbers or websites for major hotels and airlines would work.
 You can put almost any information on the back of your card—be creative!
 Make sure whatever you put on there fits and can be printed legibly.
 What are some “rules of thumb” or “frequently asked questions” for your business?
+It does increase the cost to have printing on both sides of your card, but great content will more than pay for itself!

 Here are some suggestions: